After you've been in an auto accident, it's very important that you go to a doctor right away.

 Delaying Medical Treatment Won't Save You Money

+The time to see a doctor after a car accident is immediately.
 One of the main reasons I see people delay medical treatment is because they're worried about the cost.
 Often, auto wreck victims want to wait to see if the other driver's insurance will accept fault for the accident (meaning the other driver hit you, and not the other way around).
 They're hoping the other person's insurance will cover their medical bills.

 This isn't really the right approach.
 If you're hurt, get treated.
 Even if the other driver IS at-fault (and therefore their insurance is responsible for your medical bills), you still need to get treatment using your own health insurance for the time being.